dukins/irl-streaming-gopro-belabox-complete-guide/README.md

 5. Now we will set up the SRTLA Relay Server on your local machine.
    * NOTE: THIS IS DONE ON AN UBUNTU MACHINE!
 I would recommend setting up a dual boot machine that has Windows and Ubuntu on it.
 Or get a
      dedicated PC that runs Ubuntu!
+   * HUGE shoutout to Codexual for his guide to setup an SRT Server at home!
+     * watch this video to set up your SRT Server: https://www.youtube.com/watch?v=YhvRXWzRPm4 (it is lengthy so it would be too much for this guide).
+Do not forget to setup a service that the SRT server starts when you are starting your PC!
+It'll get annoying after a while otherwise.
+   * when done start the SRT server
    * go to https://github.com/Marlow925/srtla and clone the repository:
    * open terminal and type:
      ```git clone https://github.com/Marlow925/srtla.git```